google/badwolf/docs/command_line_tool.md

 done
 ```

-If any of the assertions of a story fails, it will be properly indicated and
+If any of the assertions of a story fails it will be properly indicated, in which case
-the obtained result table and the expected one will both be displayed.
+the obtained result table and the expected one will be both displayed.

 ## Command: BQL